commotum/4D/Notes/ARC.md

 After observing these examples, the model receives **one further input grid** whose correct output is withheld.
 The objective is to **predict that withheld output** by inferring and applying the common transformation.

+ARC-AGI tasks are explicitly few-shot/meta-learning problems.
+Each task provides 3-5 correlated input-output grid pairs (demonstrations) that share a hidden visual transformation rule.
+The model must infer this rule from the correlations across examples and apply it to a new test input.
+This requires treating the task as a holistic "episode" where inter-example relationships (e.g., how the transformation evolves or is consistent across pairs) are key.

 ---

 # The Dataset